Ali-Mikael/Pen-testing/h2-dora.md

 ```
 <img width="833" height="274" alt="2026-04-06-14:26:26" src="https://github.com/user-attachments/assets/4452f52b-0771-4fe2-9dad-e849f44d4a01" />

-Naturally the `users` table is a high value target, so we want to know all there is to know about this table:
+Naturally the `users` table is a high value target so we want to know all there is to know about this table:
 ```sql
 [dvwa]> SELECT * from users;
 ```